 The filing fee is $150 for Connecticut corporations, and $435 for foreign corporations doing business in the state.

 Connecticut corporations and foreign corporations doing business in the state must register with the Department of Revenue Services and obtain a Connecticut Tax Registration Number before conducting business in the state.
-Such registration is done online at the Department of Revenue Services website.
+Such registration can be done by filing Form REG-1, Business Taxes Registration Application, in person or online with the Department of Revenue Services.

 An annual business entity tax of $250 must be paid by all corporations required to file an annual report with the Connecticut Secretary of the State.
-The tax must be paid to the Department of Revenue Services by the fifteenth day of the fourth month following the close of the corporation's tax year (April 15 for calendar year filers).
-Visit the Business Entity Tax Page for more information.
+The tax must be paid to the Department of Revenue Services by the fifteenth day of the fifth month following the close of the corporation's tax year (May 15 for calendar year filers).
+Visit the Corporation Business Tax page for more information.

 Additional tax and regulatory requirements apply to your corporation.
 These include: